mvp-2003/Quikz/README.md

-# Qwikz
+# Quikz
-_**Qwikz**_ is an open-source quiz platform designed for hosting quizzes efficiently, especially in live events where time is crucial.
+_**Quikz**_ is an open-source quiz platform designed for hosting quizzes efficiently, especially in live events where time is crucial.
 This platform aims to simplify the process of organizing and conducting quizzes, with key features such as authentication, verification, timed submissions, question randomization, auto-grading, custom scoring, detailed analytics, and multi-language support.

 ## Features
 - **Simple Quiz Creation**: Easily create and manage quizzes with an intuitive interface.